 It is thought that the wearing of bandanas by gay men originated in San Francisco after the Gold Rush, when, because of a shortage of women, men dancing with each other in square dances developed a code wherein the man wearing the blue bandana took the male part in the square dance, and the man wearing the red bandana took the female part (these bandanas were usually worn around the arm or hanging from the belt or in the back pocket of one's jeans).

-Currently the hanky code is widely used (at least for the main colors) in the gay fetish, leather and BDSM community both in Europe and the USA.
+Currently, the hanky code is widely used (at least for the main colors) in the gay fetish, leather and BDSM community both in Europe and in the USA.

 Left or Right?

 A relevant element of Hanky code is the location: wear a color on the right indicates a bottom role while wearing a color on the left indicates a top role.

 This "position" code is also common outside of the hanky code and is used in the gay leather, fetish and BDSM combined with objects: whips, hood, cuffs, etc.

 So, if you see a guy with the handcuffs attached to the left side of his belt, it will mean that he likes to handcuff (top part), while if you see someone with a whip attached to the right side of his belt this will mean that he likes to be whipped (bottom part).

 The most common Hanky Code colors

 Also if the hanky code has tens of colors (see below), there are only a few colors that are widely used and well-known+-:

 These colors are undoubtedly the most common and also universally known.
 Other popular colors (especially on clothing leather) are white and blue: in this case, however, rather than the meaning of the colors, leather garments with white stripes or blue are worn for aesthetic reasons.
 So if you see a leatherman whose pants have white strips, well ... don't' argue that is interested into masturbation!
 Below you can find a list of the most common hanky code colors, but probably no one (or almost) knows them .... and this is why are virtually useless.